Chromium(III) phosphate: Magnetic properties

+The magnetic properties of the β-CrPO_{4} are a result of the cation-cation distances along the octahedral chains which give rise to strong direct-exchange interactions and even metal-metal bonding.
+Neutron diffraction studies reveal that the spiral moments in β-CrPO_{4} are collinear and anti-ferromagnetically coupled along the chains in the 001 planes, at low temperature (5K, μeff = 2.55 μB).
+Observations from a diffraction study has shown that at low temperature (2K), the α-CrPO_{4} octahedra CrO6 units build up an infinite, three-dimensional network expected to provide strong Cr-O-Cr magnetic superexchange linkages with exchange pathway through the phosphate group.
+These linkages give the structure its anti-ferromagnetic characteristic (Ɵ = -35.1 K, μeff = 3.50 μB) which results in the antiparallel magnetic spins in the plane that is perpendicular to the chains of the octahedral CrO_{6}.

 Synthesis

-Chromium phosphate is prepared by treating a phosphoric acid solution of chromium(VI) oxide with hydrazine.
+Chromium phosphate is prepared by treating a phosphoric acid solution of chromium trioxide with hydrazine.

-Hexahydrated chromium(III) phosphate
+Hexahydrate

-Hexahydrate chromium phosphate, CrPO4*6H2O, is prepared by reducing chromium trioxide, CrO3, with ethanol in the presence of orthophosphoric acid, H3PO4, at temperatures ranging from −24 °C to +80 °C.
+CrPO4*6H2O, is prepared by reducing chromium trioxide, CrO3, with ethanol in the presence of orthophosphoric acid, H3PO4, at temperatures ranging from −24 °C to +80 °C.

 Mesoporous phase

 Gel-like chromium(III) phosphate is prepared through the reduction of ammonium dichromate, (NH4)2Cr2O7, using ethanol, CH3COOH, and nitric acid, HNO3.
 This process is done in the presence of ammonium dihydrogen phosphate and urea at an elevated temperature where tetradecyltrimethylammonium bromide (TTBr) is used as structure directing agent.

 Films

 Preparation of textured chromium phosphate is carried out by mixing equimolar solutions of aqueous chromium nitrate and diammonium phosphate in a dish placed in a sealed chamber with the low temperature ammonia vapor catalyst diffusing into the solution at a constant rate.
 After 24h, the resulting purple film grows out from the liquid through the hydrolysis and polycondensation occurring in the reaction environment at the air/liquid and film/liquid boundary.
 Surface tension makes the film compact making it easy to insert a microscope slide and lift the film from underneath the solution surface.
 Once obtained the solution is washed with deionized water and ethanol, then dried in a vacuum.